AndMastro/NIAPU/README.md

 # NIAPU
-This is the official implementation for **NIAPU: network-informed adaptive positive-unlabelled learning for disease genes identification**
+This is the official implementation for **NIAPU: network-informed adaptive positive-unlabeled learning for disease genes identification**

 NIAPU is formed by two main components: the computation of the NeDBIT (Network diffusion and biology-informed topological) features and the usage of APU (Adaptive Positive-Unlabelled label propagation).